Revel8-io/intuition-snap/docs/GLOSSARY.md

 ---

 *This glossary is maintained alongside the codebase.
-For protocol-level documentation, see `docs/intuition/CONCEPTS.md` and the TRUST whitepaper.*
+For protocol-level documentation, see [CONCEPTS.md](./CONCEPTS.md) and [TRUST-WHITEPAPER-SUMMARY.md](./TRUST-WHITEPAPER-SUMMARY.md).*